Friends For Life Animal Rescue

 couldn't keep it any longer.

-$vyears passed by, and despite the hard times
+Years passed by, and despite the hard

-of very low adoptions all over the US, and fosters are hardly ever available.
-With vet and food prices up and no donations to help with expenses, we managed to save 655 dogs and a few cats.
-Unfortunately, many are still waiting for a home, and growing up in our foster in the South, that is not what we want for them.
+waiting for a home, and growing up in our foster care in the South, that is not what we want for them.
 But at least we know they are safe.

 We are a non-profit 501(c)3 organization volunteers and foster-based rescue in the Tri-State area.
 Our mission is to place in danger or unwanted animals, no matter age or breed, in homes, to educate the public, and help stop animal cruelty and neglect.
 We can't do it without your help.